-First, a confession: I used to be that annoying person who didn't believe you could get good pizza outside of New York.
-This was before the new wave of artisan pizza places hit San Francisco, and before I discovered Marcellos, which I love and is, in my opinion, just as good as any slice you'd get in NY.
+Marcellos, which I love and is, in my opinion, just as good as any slice you'd get in NY.
 I have now learned the error of my ways and eat what is probably too much pizza for my own good, if such a thing is possible.

-Last night we hit up one of the newer pizza places, Una Pizza Napoletana.
+Una Pizza Napoletana.
 But before we talk about the food, here is some back story in case you haven't been spending your time following the comings and goings of pizza makers around town: the first Una Pizza was in New Jersey.
-Anthony Mangieri (the chef/owner) then moved the operation to the East Village where it was incredibly popular and written about extensively.
-He then decided he wanted to move to California, closed up shop in NY and headed to San Francisco.
+Anthony Mangieri (the chef/owner) then moved the operation to the East Village where it was incredibly popular and

 The space itself is a decent size, but much of it is taken up by the oven (which is really the focal point of the room - how cool is that blue tiling?) and the small prep station where Mangieri makes the pizza.
 Customers are kept out of this area by a metal railing, but that doesn't stop them from standing in front of the railing and watching (and/or taking pictures).
 I would love to know how many pictures of Mangieri must get taken each day.